data-integrations/wrangler/docs/directives/parse-as-xml.md

 [xpath](xpath.md), or [xpath-array](xpath.md), [xpath-attr](xpath-attr.md), or
 [xpath-array-attr](xpath-attr.md) directives.

 ## Syntax
 ```
 parse-as-xml <column>
 ```

-`column` is the name of the column in the record that is an XML document.
+The `<column>` is the name of the column in the record that is an XML document.

 ## Usage Notes